 “The task of art is enormous… Art should cause violence to be set aside.
 And it is only art that can accomplish this.” – Leo Tolstoy

-An old saying goes: “hating someone is like drinking poison and expecting the other person to die.”
-Forgiving someone who has crossed you is not something you do for that person, it’s something you do for yourself, so that you can move forward.
+An old saying goes, “hating someone is like drinking poison and expecting the other person to die.”
+Forgiving someone who has crossed you is not something you do for that person; it’s something you do for yourself so that you can move forward.
 Because holding onto hate and anger is an act of internal violence.
-When it comes to the subject of the Holocaust it is easy to make the mistake of thinking that it is the Nazis who require forgiveness.
-This is not what I was grappling with, which is far too great for any human-being.
-My struggle was about forgiving the persecuted, the image of the weak, helpless and hopeless Jew in the extermination camps, the image of my dear father.
+When it comes to the subject of the Holocaust, it is easy to make the mistake of thinking that it is the Nazis who require forgiveness.
+This is not what I was grappling with, which is far too great for any human being.
+My struggle was about forgiving the persecuted, the image of the weak, helpless, and hopeless Jew in the extermination camps, the image of my dear father.

-“Arbeit macht frei” is a German phrase which means: “work sets you free.”
-It was the sign at the entrance of the infamous Nazi death camp, Auschwitz.
-The place where the number B3037 was tattooed on my father’s arm with the number B3037.
-Ironically this slogan is also the best way to describe the growing sense of freedom that I have come to experience in the 15 years I devoted to art making and crawling out of the well.
-A process of healing, where working with my hands, my eyes, and my soul brought together an authentic expression of self.
+“Arbeit Macht Frei” is a German phrase that means “The Work Sets You Free.”
+It was the sign at the entrance of Auschwitz’s infamous Nazi death camp.
+It was the place where the Nazis tattooed my father’s arm with the number B3037.
+Ironically this slogan is also the best way to describe the growing sense of freedom that I have come to experience in the 15 years I devoted to art-making and crawling out of a deep dark hollow.
+A healing process where working with my hands, eyes, and soul brought together an authentic expression of self.
 More about that in my blog, When Trauma meets Art.

 On Art and Success

-“Vulnerability is the core of shame, fear and struggle; it is also the birth place of joy, creativity, love, and belonging.” – Brene Brown
+“Vulnerability is the core of shame, fear, and struggle; it is also the birthplace of joy, creativity, love, and belonging.” – Brene Brown

 Calling myself an artist did not come easy.
-The Impostor Syndrome, the feeling that to be an artist is so much above what I am, was a real struggle.
-Yet, after devoting myself fully to the creative process for the last 15 years – what else should I call myself?
+The “Impostor Syndrome,” the feeling that to be an artist is so much above what I am, was a real struggle.
+Yet, after devoting myself entirely to the creative process for the last 15 years – what else should I call myself?

-“The best way of training the young is to train yourself at the same time; not to admonish them, but to be seen never doing that of which you would admonish them.” – Plato
+“The best way of training the young is to train yourself at the same time; not to admonish them, but to be never seen doing that of which you would admonish them.” – Plato

-“My marriage was the boat and I knew I could not swim back to it.” – Deborah Levy
+“My marriage was the boat, and I knew I could not swim back to it.” – Deborah Levy

-“Sometimes in life you have to surrender before you win.” – Gregory David Roberts
+“Sometimes in life, you have to surrender before you win.” – Gregory David Roberts

-I always loved to dance but was away from it for many years till the 5 Rhythm dance method came into my life.
-Dance teaches me how to both go beyond the limits of my body and how to stay in my body.
-It is a mindfulness practice that develops the capacity to consciously track inner and outer experience, not just to one’s self but also while relating to others.
-On the dance floor I often found myself moving with the cancer as if it was a dance partner.
-And rather than raging at it or pushing it away I cuddled it, tried to sooth it and gently asked to let go of its grip and go away.
-The poet Rumi said: “When you do things from the soul, you feel a river moving in you, a joy.”
+I always loved to dance but was away from it for many years till 5Rhythms dance method came into my life.
+Dance teaches me how to go beyond my body’s limits and how to stay in my body.
+It is a mindfulness practice that develops the capacity to consciously track inner and outer experiences, not just to one’s self but also while relating to others.
+On the dance floor, I often found myself moving with the Cancer as if it was a dance partner.
+And rather than raging at it or pushing it away, I cuddled it, tried to soothe it, and gently asked it to let go of its grip.
+The poet Rumi said, “When you do things from the soul, you feel a river moving in you, a joy.”

 On the Future

-“The purpose of life is to live it, to taste experience to the utmost, to reach out eagerly and without fear for newer and richer experience.” – Eleanor Roosevelt
+“The purpose of life is to live it, to taste experience to the utmost, to reach out eagerly and without fear for a newer and richer experience.” – Eleanor Roosevelt